chris124567/smpd/README.md

 -x      Clear the queue, then search the library for a given query.
 Takesquery(s)

 Note: -x and -a have identical behavior, except -x deletes the current queue before adding the results```

-# Miscellaneous:
-* Written in C99
-* Compiles with maximum security features (see variable SEC in build.sh) and optimizations (CFLAGS and GCC_OPT)
-* Compiles with no warnings or errors using `-Wall -Wextra -Wshadow -Wcast-qual -Wstrict-prototypes -Wmissing-prototypes` on gcc-8.3.0
-* Tested all options with valgrind-3.14.0 to make sure there's no memory leaks, including testing w/ errors (hope I got everything, but C inevitably introduces bugs)
-* Formatted with clang-format (see .clang-format for configuration)
-* Implemented error handling for every libmpdclient call
-* I use all of the functionality except the search/adding songs via my keyboard shortcut manager, xbindkeys.
-An excerpt of my configuration can be seen in the `xbindkeys_excerpt` file.

-# Known Issues:
-- Tab completion when files have quotes in the name